ParentNet- An Overlake Institution Celebrates 30 years!

 For Susan Essex and Pauline Salgado, Overlake’s personal counselors who help provide the ParentNet meetings, having a structured place for parents to connect and build community has been invaluable.
-“ParentNet is an incredible resource for parents to come together to share their insights on grade-level trends, at-home victories, and relatable growing pains--which beautifully turns into meaningful, yet lively conversations,” says Salgado who is new to Overlake this year.
+“ParentNet is an incredible resource for parents to come together to share their insights on grade-level trends, at-home victories, and relatable growing pains--which beautifully turns into meaningful, yet lively conversations,” says Salgado.
 “I've enjoyed seeing the friendship between parents and their ability to be each other’s cheerleaders through their shared experiences.”

-And while Salgado is new to Overlake, Essex is not.
-She’s attended enough meetings through the years to know that the overall recipe of the program has not changed, although maybe some new “ingredients” have been added.
+Essex says through the years the overall recipe of the program has not changed, although maybe some new “ingredients” have been added.
 “I’ve been to approximately 70 meetings so far, and I think the core of our discussions are the same, basically how to best give our kids roots and wings.
 However, I think technology has definitely changed how parenting challenges manifest and how solutions develop, so this topic has only increased over the years, and in all grades.”